 - Apply ice or a cold pack

-See a doctor if there is severe pain that does not improve after an hour or so, or if the face or genitals have been stung.
+See a doctor if you experience severe pain that doesn’t improve after an hour or so, or if the face or genitals have been stung.

 The European adder can be found throughout the UK and Europe.
 It grows up to 90cm, ranges from light to dark brown, and most have a zigzag pattern down their back.

-It is especially important to seek medical assistance quickly in the event of breathing difficulties, chest pain, seizures, severe swelling, vomiting or light-headedness.
+It’s especially important to get medical assistance quickly in the event of breathing difficulties, chest pain, seizures, severe swelling, vomiting or light-headedness.